adwa2011/lipreading-api/README.md

 ## Instructions

 1. **Setup**

    - Ensure necessary dependencies (TensorFlow, Streamlit, OpenCV, etc.) are installed.
    - Place video files in the specified directory (`../data/s1/`).

 2. **Usage**

    - Run `streamlitapp.py` to start the Streamlit web application.
    - Select a video from the provided options for lip reading analysis.
+   - Run `python app.py` to start the api

 3. **Interaction**

    - View the selected video in the application.
    - Observe processed frames and the model's token/word predictions for lip reading.